dannysecurity/bracketmind/README.md

 ## Features

 - **Single-elimination brackets** — automatically seeds teams by rating and pads to the next power of two
-- **Elo ratings** — expected win probabilities and post-game rating updates
+- **Elo ratings** — expected win probabilities and margin-, round-, and upset-aware post-game updates
 - **Game simulation** — score generation driven by rating differential
 - **Monte Carlo predictions** — estimate championship odds across thousands of simulated tournaments
 - **CLI** — simulate a bracket or forecast outcomes from the terminal